paulmillr/noble-curves/README.md

 ## Resources

-Useful articles about the library or its primitives:
+Useful documentation and articles about the library or its primitives:

 - [Learning fast elliptic-curve cryptography](https://paulmillr.com/posts/noble-secp256k1-fast-ecc/)
 - Pairings and BLS